-The alpine climax community is represented by an association of sedges, grasses, and forbs in which kobresia is dominant.
+The Shallow Alpine site is represented by an association of sedges, grasses, and forbs in which kobresia is dominant.
 This sedge, in the highest development of the climax, forms a sod which virtually excludes all other plants.
-Pure stands of kobresia seldom occur over large areas because of interruption of other plant communities which are determined by variations in exposure, slope, rock outcrops, and other physical and climatic features.
+Pure stands of kobresia seldom occur over large areas because of interruption by other plant communities which are determined by variations in exposure, slope, rock outcrops, and other physical and climatic features.